CYP Assistant Director

 Employment Category: Regular Full-Time, 35-40 hours per week, with benefits.
-Will be required to work nights, weekends, and holiday hours.
+May be required to work night, weekend, and holiday hours.

-Location: Child and Youth Program, aboard Naval Submarine Base, Kings Bay, GA
+Location: Child and Youth Program (CYP) aboard Naval Submarine Base, Kings Bay, GA

 Introduction: Naval Submarine Base Kings Bay’s award-winning MWR program is seeking a dynamic and innovative leader to join its’ Child and Youth Program as an Assistant Director.
 The ideal candidate is a motivated individual who desires to work for a forward-thinking and innovative organization.
 He or she must have a customer-service focused management style, creative programming skills, proven organizational and administrative skills, and an ability to manage multiple programs and activities.